eboursier/CTS/README.md

 settings.py provides classes for reward functions as well as oracle functions, which depend on both the reward function and the action set.

 strategies.py provides classes for different algorithms.

+utils.py provides some additional useful functions.

+## Further info
+If you need the exact data generated in the paper or more information, please do not hesitate to send me an email on the address given on my personal website (https://eboursier.github.io/).